 Visit the Macon and Bibb County Convention and Visitors Bureau for more information. www.maconga.org

-Includes: tuition and fees, institutional fees, international student fee, room and board (living in the residence hall and eating 19 meals a week in the dining hall) and health insurance.
+Includes: Tuition, institutional fees, international student fees, health insurance, textbook, and room and board (living in the residence hall and 19 meals plan a week).

 The Anderson Dining Hall and Hurdle Cafe located in the Olive Swann Porter building serves breakfast, lunch, and dinner Monday through Saturday and brunch and dinner on Sundays.